YangZhou17/P-ID-Recognition-SOP-Cross-Referencing/README.md

 ## Possible Improvements

-- **Better Lauout Analysis:**
+- **Better Layout Analysis:**
-  Locating components locations by grouping tesseract's text boxes can be improved by traning a YOLO model.
+  Locating component locations by grouping Tesseract's text boxes can be improved by training a YOLO model.

 - **Graph Construction:**
   Thoughts are to connect modules based on horizontal/vertical alignment if can achieve higher component recognition quality.

+- **Limit Mapping:**
+  Mapping logic will be improved if can achieve higher component recognition quality.
 ---